cindyhfls/MATLAB_BrainParcelVisualizationFunctions/README.md

-# NetworkLevelAnalysis_v1.0
+# MATLAB_BrainParcelVisualizationFunction

 # Introduction
-This is a forked directory for the Network Level Analysis (NLA) Toolbox (Beta version).
+I forked some visualization functions from [Network Level Analysis (NLA) Toolbox (Beta version)](https://github.com/mwheelock/Network-Level-Analysis) and adapted to my own use with examples.
 NLA is an extensible MATLAB-based software package for the analysis of behavioral associations with brain connectivity data.
 NLA utilizes a statistical approach known variously as 'pathway analysis','over representation analysis' or 'enrichment analysis', which was first used to describe behavioral or clinical associations in genome-wide association studies.

-The team switched to developing a GUI version (currently in preparation).

-I added a few functions for evaluation the network model and visualization examples which I found helpful while I use the toolbox functions for visualization which is what this is for.

 # Limitation:
 All visualization is done in the fsLR 32k mesh of the MNI standard brain.
-For transition across spaces please try this toolbox: https://github.com/netneurolab/neuromaps.
+For transition across spaces please try the neuromaps toolbox: https://github.com/netneurolab/neuromaps.

 ## Specific example applications
 **Example 1**